 - Previously redeemed or activated beta codes

 Original equipment manufacturer (OEM), bundled, or recovery software, is included with the purchase of new computer hardware.
 It is eBay policy that sellers can't list these types of software unless they are selling it with the original hardware.

-To comply with eBay policy, OEM software must accompany the necessary hardware as described above, and the hardware must be specific and clearly stated in the listing.
+To comply with eBay policy, OEM software must accompany the necessary hardware as described above, and the hardware must be specific and clearly stated in the listing and product.